 Selection to the Institute is competitive.
 Each class cohort reflects the diverse and dynamic spectrum of experience found in the current higher education workplace.
 Leaders with at least seven years’ experience in the college or university environment are invited to apply, as are those who come from business, governmental or non-profit backgrounds.
 Because the Institute is continually evolving to reflect and address current issues, those who have attended previous Institutes are also welcome to apply.

-2020 Deans – Joanne Kossuth and Elliot Shore, leading LCI since 2013
+2020 Deans – Joanne Kossuth and Elliott Shore, leading LCI since 2013

 Joanne Kossuth currently acts as the Chief Innovation Officer for Mitchell College, where she is responsible for educational, administrative and enterprise technologies as well as for library information services, dining services, campus safety, and auxiliary enterprise management.